 Bloodborne Pathogens: If You're Exposed

 Bloodborne pathogens are disease-causing germs carried in blood or other body fluids.
-If blood or body fluids have touched your eyes, mouth, or any other opening or break in your skin, you've been involved in an exposure incident.
+If blood or body fluids have touched your eyes, mouth, nose, or any other opening or break in your skin, you've been involved in an exposure incident.
 If you think or know that this has happened, stay calm.
-Wash yourself thoroughly.
+Wash the area thoroughly with soap and water, or an antiseptic.
+Areas such as the eyes or nose should be flushed with large amounts of water.
 Then report the exposure to your supervisor right away.

 Report It Immediately